 (a) Identification Number(s).
 Every invoice or New York State Claim for Payment submitted to SUNY by a payee, for payment for the sale of goods or services or for transactions (e.g., leases, easements, licenses, etc.) related to real or personal property must include the payee's identification number.
 The number is any or all of the following: (i) the payee's Federal employer identification number, (ii) the payee's Federal social security number, and/or (iii) the payee's Vendor Identification Number assigned by the Statewide Financial System.
 Failure to include such number or numbers may delay payment.
-Where the payee does not have such number or reasons why the payee does not have such number or numbers.
+Where the payee does not have such number or numbers, the payee does not have such number or numbers, the payee does not have such number or numbers.

 (b) Privacy Notification.
 (1) The authority to request the above personal information from a seller of goods or services or a lessor of real or personal property, and the authority to maintain such information, is found in Section 5 of the State Tax Law.
 Disclosure of this information by the seller or lessor to SUNY or the State is mandatory.
 The principal purpose for which the information is collected is to enable the State to identify individuals, businesses and others who have been delinquent in filing tax returns or may have understated their tax liabilities and to generally identify persons affected by the taxes administered by the Commissioner of Taxation and Finance.
 The information will be used for tax administration purposes and for any other purpose authorized by law.
-(2) The personal information is requested by the real or personal property covered by this contract or lease.
-The information is maintained in the Statewide Financial System by the Vendor Management Unit within the Bureau of State Expenditures, Office of the State Comptroller, 110 State Street,

-Albany, New York 12236.
+(2) The personal information is requested by the purchasing unit of SUNY contracting to purchase the goods or services or lease the real or personal property covered by this contract or lease.
+The information is maintained in the Statewide Financial System by the Vendor Management Unit within the Bureau of State Expenditures, Office of the State Comptroller, 110 State Street, Albany, New York 12236.